nwjs/nw.js/docs/References/webview Tag.md

 * `show` `{boolean}` flag: open or close the devtools window
 * `container` `{webview Element}` _Optional_ the element of the `<webview>` to be used to display devtools.
 By default, the DevTools is shown with a new window.

 DevTools extensions can be used in the embedded webview.
 Just load them with `--load-extensions`.
-The container webview should be made trusted by adding an addtional `webview` section in the `manifest.json` of the extension and add a attribute `partition='trusted'` to the webview tag.
+The container webview should be made trusted by adding an addtional `webview` section in the `manifest.json` of the extension and add an attribute `partition='trusted'` to the webview tag.
 See the example in [issue #6004](https://github.com/nwjs/nw.js/issues/6004)
 ```json
 "webview": {
   "partitions": [